 You can use the IRS's Directory of Federal Tax Return Preparers with Credentials and Select Qualifications to find a tax return preparer in your area with the credentials described above.

 You have to be able to trust your tax preparer.
-Afterall, he or she will know all about your finances and even have your Social Security number.
-And even if a preparer is credentialed, that doesn't guarantee that he or she has a good professional reputation.
+Afterall, your preparer will know all about your finances and handle sensitive data like your Social Security number.
+And even if a preparer is credentialed, that doesn't guarantee that they have a good professional reputation.
 That's why it's smart to check a preparer's history before handing over your tax and financial documents.

 The Better Business Bureau is a good place to start if you want to check up on a preparer's reputation.
-They grade thousands of preparers based on a variety of factors, including complaints from customers, how long they've been in business, transparent business practices, licensing violations, and truthfulness in advertising.
+The BBB grades thousands of preparers based on a variety of factors, including complaints from customers, how long they've been in business, transparent business practices, licensing violations, and truthfulness in advertising.
 The BBB assigns grades ranging from A+ (the highest) to F (the lowest).

-Also make sure the preparer will be around and accessible after your taxes are filed.
-If there's a problem with your return, you want to know that the preparer is there to help resolve any issues with the IRS.
+Also make sure that the tax preparer will be around and accessible after your taxes are filed.
+If there is a problem with your return, you want to know that the preparer is there to help resolve any issues with the IRS.

-As with any other service or product you buy, make sure you have a good idea of the costs ahead of time.
-Prices for tax return preparation can vary widely depending on a variety of factors, including the complexity of your return, where you live, and the preparer's experience.
-That's why it's important to get a quote before settling on a preparer.
+As with any other service or product you buy, make sure you have a good idea of tax preparation fees ahead of time.
+Fees for tax return preparation can vary widely depending on a variety of factors, including the complexity of your return, where you live, and the preparer's experience.
+That's why it is important to get a quote before settling on a tax preparer.

 You might not get an exact price up front, but at least make sure you understand how the price is determined.
 For example, a preparer might have a set fee for each form required, charge you by the hour, or start with a minimum fee and tack on additional costs depending on the complexity of your return.
 However, walk away if a preparer bases his or her fee on a percentage of your tax refund — you don't want a preparer claiming questionable tax breaks on your return in order to inflate the fee.

-Also make sure you understand what's covered for the quoted price.
-Does it include preparation of your state return?
+Also make sure you understand what exactly is included in the quoted price.
+Does the price include preparation of your state return?
 Will you be charged extra for e-filing or office visits?
-Does the price include any type of audit protection if the IRS flags your return?
+Does the price quote include any type of audit protection if the IRS flags your return?
 Ask these questions up front.

 Don't give tax documents, Social Security numbers or other information to a preparer if you're simply inquiring about their services and fees.
 According to the IRS, some dishonest preparers have used this information to improperly file returns without the taxpayer's permission.

-Your due diligence doesn't end after you pick a preparer.
+Your due diligence doesn't end after you pick a tax preparer.
 Watch out for warnings signs that something isn't quite right.
-If one of these red flags pop up, you should seriously consider switching to another preparer right away.
+If one of these "red flags" pop up, you should seriously consider switching to another preparer right away.

 First, don't ever sign a blank tax return.
 Run for the hills if a preparer asks you to do this!
 It's just as bad as signing a blank check.

-Once the return is completed, make sure you get a chance to review it before signing it.
+Once the tax return is completed, make sure you get a chance to review it before signing it.
 If you have any questions or if something is not clear, the preparer should take the time to answer your questions.
-You have to feel comfortable with the accuracy of the return before you sign it, because you're accepting responsibility for the information on the return when you sign it.
-You should get a copy of the completed return, too.
+You have to feel comfortable with the accuracy of the return before you sign it, because you are accepting responsibility for the information on the return when you sign it.
+You should also get a copy of the completed tax return.

-Also make sure the preparer signs the return and includes his or her Preparer Tax Identification Number (PTIN) at the end of your 1040 (bottom of page 2).
+Also make sure the preparer signs the return and includes their Preparer Tax Identification Number (PTIN) at the end of your 1040 (bottom of page 2).
 This is required by law.
 Not signing a return is a big red flag that the preparer is up to no good.
 (Preparers who refuse to sign a return are called "ghost preparers.")
-Also, all paid tax preparers are required to have a PITN, so don't let them tell you they don't need one.
+Also, all paid tax preparers are required to have a PITN, so don't let them tell you that they don't need one.

-In addition, make sure the preparer offers to file your return electronically.
+In addition, make sure that the tax preparer offers to file your return electronically.
 Paid preparers who do taxes for more than 10 clients generally must file electronically.
 However, don't let a preparer e-file your return using a pay stub instead of a Form W-2.
-That's against the IRS's e-file rules.
+That's against IRS e-file rules.